AI Initiative Rhineland-Palatinate: AI Pilot for Mobility

 What Is an AI Pilot?

-With the »AI Agenda« presented by the Ministry of Science, Rhineland-Palatinate aims to double the funding, research and networking of the key artificial intelligence (AI) technologies in the next few years.
-One component of the agenda is the appointment of contact persons who support the application of AI technologies in science and industry.
-These new AI Pilots are the links that bring science and business together to leverage the potential of AI for businesses.
-The first AI Pilot in Rhineland-Palatinate is Anita Schöbel.
-She is an internationally recognized expert in the field of artificial intelligence and mobility.
-Together with our institute, the Fraunhofer ITWM, stands for a large number of innovative AI projects.
+One component of the AI agenda is the appointment of contact persons who support the application of AI technologies in science and industry.
+These AI pilots are links that bring science and business together in order to leverage the potential for companies.
+The first in Rhineland-Palatinate is Anita Schöbel.
+She is an internationally recognized expert in the field of »artificial intelligence and mobility« and, together with our institute, the Fraunhofer ITWM, is responsible for a large number of innovative AI projects.

-Function and Activities of the AI Pilot
+Activities of the AI Pilot

 What Added Value Does Artificial Intelligence Create?